SaaS Valuations in 2021: Which Metrics to Keep Track of & How to Interpret Them

 ProfitWell Jun 8 2021

 Every business model provides unique challenges when it comes to valuation.
 The SaaS business model has been around for a while now, and is continually growing in popularity as bandwidth increases.
-From this explosion in popularity, those who specialize in business valuations have learned a great deal about SaaS as a business model and how to value a company that makes use of it.
+From this explosion in popularity, those who specialize in business valuations have learned a great deal about SaaS as a business model and how to value a company that makes use of it, be it a startup, an SMB, or an enterprise.
 In this post, we'll go over the key metrics you need to know about in order to accurately create a valuation for a SaaS-based business.